Ayo-Oni-515/wq-iot-app/README.md

 # wq-iot-app
-Desc: An IoT Application with config files for Water Quality Monitoring and Pump Control.
+## An IoT Application with config files for Water Quality Monitoring and Pump Control.

 Integration was done with Raspberry Pi, Flutter and FireBase.

       Raspberry Commmynication Protocol
       1. SPI (For Analog Sensors)